SphtKr/CourseProject/metapyquod-dev/README.md

 # `metapyquod-dev` - Self-Contained MeTA/metapy development environment

-The object of this container is to make getting up and running with [metapy]() as fast and easy as possible.
+The object of this container is to make getting up and running with [metapy](https://github.com/meta-toolkit/metapy) as fast and easy as possible.
+There are ready-made [images on Docker Hub](https://hub.docker.com/r/sphtkr/metapyquod-dev/tags?page=1&ordering=last_updated) so you do *not* need to build this yourself.
+Images are also built for 32-bit and 64-bit ARM processors, if you have a Raspberry Pi handy!

 ## Quick Start